jagregory/abrash-black-book/index.md

             -   [Going Superscalar](19-04.html#Heading11)

     20. [Chapter 20—Pentium Rules](20-01.html#Heading1)
-        -   [How Your Carbon-Based Optimizer Can Put the “Super” in Superscalar](20-01.html#Heading2)
+        -   [How Your Carbon-Based Optimizer Can Put the "Super" in Superscalar](20-01.html#Heading2)
         -   [An Instruction in Every Pipe](20-01.html#Heading3)
         -   [V-Pipe-Capable Instructions](20-02.html#Heading4)